 Map of the Oktoberfest Tents

-Arrive Early- If you want a good spot in a tent you have to get their early (before 11 am).
+2. Arrive Early- If you want a good spot in a tent you have to get there early (before 11 am).
 The tents fill up fast and once they are full, they don’t let more people in.

 Are You Ready For Oktoberfest In Munich?